Poscom2010/Covid-analysis/README.md

 #### 1. Give an overal picture or perspective on the effects of COVID 19 in Africa.
 In other words, how badly was Africa ravaged by COVID19, that is in terms of new cases, vaccination and death rates - a graphical view would assist*
- As seen on the dashboard above, based on the data availabe at the {our world our data] during that time, Africa had a total population of # 1.38 billion.*A 0.81% of its population was ifected by COVID19, which translates to about 11.31million people.Therefore, in Africa the population had > 1% chances of getting infected.However, those who got infected had a 2.14% chances of dieing due to COVID 19 infection.
-In total, about 241k people lost their lives due to COVID 19 infection.
+ As seen on the dashboard above, based on the data availabe at the {our world our data] during that time, Africa had a total population of # 1.38 billion.*A 0.81% of its population was ifected by COVID 19, which translates to about 11.31 million people.Therefore, in Africa had > 1% chances of getting infected i.e less chances of being infected.
+However, those who got infected had a 2.14% chances of dieing due to COVID 19 infection.
+In total, about 242k people lost their lives due to COVID 19 infection.In terms of vaccinations, about 531 million people were vaccinated, that is 439.2 million were fully vaccinated and 91.2m only recieved single dose vaccinnation.

- On a country level,  top 3  countries that had highest chances of death after one has been infected by COVID 19 was Sudan at 7.89%, Somalia 4.95% and Egypt at 4.81% respectively.
+ On a country level,  top 3  countries that had highest chances of death after one had been infected by COVID 19 was Sudan at 7.89%, Somalia 4.95% and followed by Egypt at 4.81% respectively.
 One can also note that whilst Sudan had the highest chances of death due to COVID 19, THE SAME COUNTRY WAS AT NUMBER 9th in terms of vaccination rates (Population vs number vaccinated).

  So the question arises, since we have more than 50 countries in the continent, how did Africa cope at a country level.
 Which countries were seriously amputated and which ones did well to manage the  scorge of COVID 19?
 Next, these are some of the questions that were addressed in this analysis project.